 ← Blog

-Start Building With LLMs for Free: 100,000 Tokens/Month on Open Models via One API
+Start Building With LLMs: 118+ Open Models Behind One API Key (from $5)

-A practical guide to getting a free LLM API on-ramp: 100,000 tokens/month across 110+ open-source models on NVIDIA NIM, using the SDK you already know.
-Real model IDs and runnable code.
+A practical guide to getting started with InferAll: 118+ open-source models on NVIDIA NIM plus every major premium provider, using the SDK you already know.
+Real model IDs, runnable code, honest pricing.

 InferAll Team